Nicky Campbell: Voiceover work

-Campbell narrates the CBeebies show Our Story, he has also read the bedtime story on CBeebies - Ping and Pong are Best Friends (mostly).
+Campbell narrates the CBeebies show Our Story.

-In 2013 he provided the voice over for the controversial Mentorn documentary ‘When Tommy met Mo’.
-The documentary spent 18 months filming Tommy Robinson, whose real name is Stephen Yaxley Lennon, the English far-right leader, and Mo Ansar the social commentator, educationalist, Imam and spokesperson for British Muslims who had tried to get the English Defence League banned.
+In 2013 he provided the voiceover for the controversial Mentorn documentary When Tommy met Mo.
+The documentary spent 18 months filming Tommy Robinson, whose real name is Stephen Yaxley-Lennon, the English far-right leader, and Mo Ansar, the social commentator, educationalist, Imam and spokesperson for British Muslims who had tried to get the English Defence League banned.

-From 2020 Campbell narrated Series 1, 2 and 3 of Motorway Cops Catching Britains Speeders on Channel 5 and he also voiced series 2 and 3 of Rogue Landlords Nightmare Tenants for the network.
+From 2020 Campbell narrated the first three series of Motorway Cops: Catching Britain's Speeders on Channel 5, and he also narrated the second and third series of Rogue Landlords, Nightmare Tenants for the network.

 Podcasts

 Campbell's podcast One of Family won the Dog Desk Radio award in 2021 for Best Animal Related Podcast and frequently reached the number 1 spot in the Apple Podcasts Pets and Animal charts for Great Britain.
 Guests have included Ricky Gervais, Gary Lineker, Robbie Savage, Jeremy Paxman, Lorraine Kelly, Chris Packham, Sara Cox, Kevin Bridges and Deborah Meaden.